dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 `SVE`, the Scalable Vector Extension introduces its own complexity.

 The extension

-+ Creates a new set of SVE registers
-+ Each register has a platform specific length
++ Creates a set of `Z0-Z31` scalable vector registers.
+These overlay existing vector registers.
+Each scalar vector register has a platform specific length
-  + Any multiple of 128 bits
+  + Any multiple of 128 bits up to 2048 bits
++ Creates a new set of `P0-P15` predicate registers.
+Each predicate register has a platform specific length which is 1/8th of the scalar vector length.
++ Add an extensive set of instructions including complex load and store operations.
++ Modifies the ARM64 ABI.

 Therefore implementation will not be trivial.

-+ Register allocator may need changes
++ Register allocator will need changes to support predicate allocation
 + SIMD support will face similar issues
-+ Open issue: Should we use `Vector<T>` or SVE<T> in user interface design?
++ Open issue: Should we use `Vector<T>`, `Vector128<t>, Vector256<t>, ...
+Vector2048<T>`, `SVE<T>` ... in user interface design?
+  + Use of `Vector128<t>, Vector256<t>, ...
+Vector2048<T>` is current default proposal.
+Having 16 forms of every API may create issues for framework and client developers.
+However generics may provide some/sufficient relief to make this acceptable.
+  + Use of `Vector<T>` may be preferred if SVE will not be used for `FEATURE_SIMD`
+  + Use of `SVE<T>` may be preferred if SVE will not be used for `FEATURE_SIMD`

 Given lack of available hardware and a lack of thorough understanding of the specification: